This site is not affiliated with Apple Inc.

 Mr Gutmann has spent a large proportion of his professional life dedicated to public policy, market research and, specifically, to consumer welfare.
 His final post prior to retirement was as a Head of Research and Insight at Consumer Focus, the UK’s statutory consumer champion, and later Citizens Advice, during which time he gained experience in the mobile technology sector where his work focussed on market dominance in both the handsets market and network provider’s market.

-What are the Proposed Class Representative’s responsibilities?
+What are the Class Representative’s responsibilities?

 Mr Gutmann has instructed the law firm Charles Lyndon to represent him in the claim.
 Charles Lyndon is one of the UK’s leading consumer-focused litigation firms and has extensive expertise in competition law.